ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 The dedicated host feature on IBM {{site.data.keyword.powerSys_notm}} significantly expands the range of computing options available by providing the ability to provision a dedicated host for your exclusive use.
 Dedicated hosts are metered by the hour for the entire capacity of the host.

 A dedicated host provides an additional flexibility to create virtual server instances, control their placement, and utilize the unique shared processor pool capabilities that are offered by {{site.data.keyword.powerSys_notm}}.
-With dedicated hosts, you can more easily optimize your cloud infrastructure by utilizing single tenant servers to manage software licensing costs while increasing isolation from other users in a cloud environment.
+With dedicated hosts, you can easily optimize your cloud infrastructure by utilizing single tenant servers to manage software licensing costs while increasing isolation from other users in a cloud environment.

 <!-- Dedicated hosts are ideal for your environment if you need a high level of customization and control over your cloud infrastructure, while also benefiting from the scalability and cost-effectiveness of cloud computing. -->